Talk - Bring Out the Crayons -- A Survey of Descriptive Combinatorics

 I’m interested in descriptive combinatorics because I think it’s cool to see what changes between the finite case and the infinite case when we require things to be definable.
 But I understand that not everybody likes combinatorics for its own sake, and since this seminar has a lot of geometric group theorists, I wanted to show them why they might care.
 Thankfully, I remember watching a talk a while ago which has a nice application to amenabilitiy.
 This is a bit more broad than definable colorings (we’re looking at definable matchings instead), but it’s a similar flavor.

-So I recalled the definition of a paradoxical decomposition, and showed that we can paradoxically decompose the cayley graph of $F_2$.
-See the picture below6:
+So I recalled the definition of a paradoxical decomposition, and showed that

 To finish up, I showed how this decomposition (and thus concepts like amenable groups and paradoxical decompositions) can be linked to descriptive combinatorics: